 Have a to-do list.

 To-do lists consist of immediate and long-term plans.
-To ensure you get all the necessary tasks done, use a calendar and your list.
+Use a calendar and your list to ensure you get all the necessary tasks done.
 On your calendar, mark any event you need to attend in the future and make arrangements for it beforehand.
 When working on tasks you need to do daily, figure out what you need to handle and delegate.
 If you have a ratio system, it will help you manage better.
 For instance, if you have five tasks, do two and commission three.
 This practice will help you tackle all the work and save you from micromanaging.

 Time yourself

 You can have a list, but one task may take the whole day unless you time yourself.
 For example, suppose you decide to respond to emails for an hour every day at 5 pm.
 When the clock strikes 5, you know you need to start responding and try to get most of the emails out of the way within an hour.
-You should also note when you feel lethargic, and it takes longer to complete work.
+You should also note that it takes longer to complete work when you feel lethargic.
 Allocate light tasks around that time.
 This is an excellent way to utilize your energy correctly.
 You can handle the grunt work and work efficiently when you are particularly energetic.

-ad blockers.
+Your office’s network and devices, such as laptops and mobile phones, should have ad blockers.
 This software prevents sponsored and spam ads from appearing when you go online.
 Ads can be a significant source of distraction.
 Most ads use consumer data, so you will likely end up with an ad that appeals to you and click on it.
-Therefore, minimize all precious minutes at work by eliminating these distractions altogether.
+Therefore, minimize all precious minutes at work by eliminating these distractions.
 You can always indulge in your hobbies and interests after work.
 Your business employees will also benefit from this.

-automated.
+Anything that doesn’t require your physical presence should be automated.
 Suppose your employee has a proposal.
 You don’t have to stick around to listen to it.
 Your employee can easily send you a voice recording or a written proposal that you can visit on your phone.
 Try shifting most of your work online, including digital signatures.
-Laborious tasks such as invoicing, bookkeeping, and inventory management can drain your and your business’s time and productivity.
+Laborious tasks such as invoicing, bookkeeping, and inventory management can drain your time and productivity.
 Use the latest technologies, such as AI and cloud computing, to automate and digitalize time-consuming business tasks.

 Don’t overwork yourself.

 A common misconception most company owners harbor is to overwork themselves and their employees.
 It would help if you gave yourself and your employees a break as often as possible.
 Burned-out workers take longer to recover, which sets you back on your schedule.
-Instead, you should try compartmentalizing your energy depending on how you feel.
+Instead, it would help if you tried compartmentalizing your energy depending on your feelings.
 This enables you to achieve tasks faster.

 Wrap up